 An Innovation First for the Okanagan

 As a robust operating model, the OCS Community Enterprise framework integrates the best aspects of cooperatives, innovative community funding models and municipal partnerships for community solar implementation.
-A key outcome of the project was a grant proposal to Natural Resources Canada (NRCan) that was submitted by the OCS in partnership with the Penticton Electrical Utility.
-If successful, the grant will enable regulatory advancement by piloting VNM, modernizing utility billing systems, and implementing innovative business models for community solar.
-“This would put Penticton and the Okanagan at the forefront of renewable energy policy development,” says Lapp.
+Through the collaborative work on this initiative, the team has secured additional grant funding to develop community solar with the Penticton Electrical Utility.
+The grant will enable regulatory advancement by piloting VNM, modernizing utility billing systems, and implementing innovative business models for community solar.
+“This positions Penticton and the Okanagan at the forefront of renewable energy policy development,” says Lapp.

 “While regulatory change takes time, the OCS Community Solar Initiative is opening people’s minds to different ways of doing business and paving the way for a more inclusive, sustainable and prosperous future for all,” says Lapp.